nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 Cons: Takes up more space.
 Problems handling meetings with not nice start and ending times.

+### Notes feature (has already been implemented, but will only be introduced in subsequent iterations)

+The note feature has been implemented to help the user insert and delete personal notes.
+This feature is introduced with the intention to help users manage their personal notes, and to make MeetBuddy a more attractive one-stop application for users to manage their contacts, store their meeting information, and also keep track of various personal notes.
+While this feature has already been implemented, it will only be made available in subsequent iterations, after the storage is made more mature for handling notes.

+Just like the AddressBook for managing contacts and MeetingBook for managing meeting information, a NoteBook was implemented for users to store personal notes.
+The NoteBook is implemented with a Command Pattern.

+The user input command is first passed to the LogicManager class, which then makes use of the MeetBuddyParser for deciding the type of command.
+Commands can be related to contacts, meetings, notes or timetable.
+This is decided based on the command word.
+A specific command parser, such as AddNoteCommandParser, will be called which return a Command such as AddNoteCommand.
+This command will be executed by the Logic Manager, before encapsulating the result as a CommandResult object for passing back to the Model.
+The Ui component may then be invoked to display the results (e.g. the notes) to the user.

 ### \[Proposed\] Undo/redo feature

 #### Proposed Implementation